kschryver/sleep_dream_analysis/README.md

 - Correlation analysis between sleep hours, dream metrics, and overall day ratings
 - Data visualization using Seaborn and Matplotlib
 - Machine learning with Linear Regression, Random Forest Regressor, and Support Vector Regressor
+- Visuals using plotly *note* these will not show on github, plotly library required

 ## Getting Started
 Clone the repository: